N-seb24/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow.
+This repository is for learning the GitHub Flow.
+It explains all the details of Github